wso2/docs-is/en/docs/develop/customizing-my-account-ui.md

     @globalBackgroundColor: #18191a;
     ```

-4. Now, change the page background color (by using the `globalBackgroundColor` variable defined above) and the text color.
+4. Now, change the page background color (by using the `globalBackgroundColor` variable defined above) and the text color as shown below.

     ```java
     /*-------------------